 In 2009, the District constructed trails in the Weaverville Community Forest to increase recreational opportunities.
-One of these trails is located along West Weaver Creek on Bureau of Land Management Land and provides a 1.5 mile loop.
-Benches and a picnic table were placed at strategic locations.
+One of these trails is located along West Weaver Creek on Bureau of Land Management Land and provides a 15 mile loop.
+Benches and a picnic table were placed at strategic locations to encourage use of the community forest.